-- Applies to both the contractual carrier and the actual carrier. - Contractual carrier: the person mentioned in the contract (e.g. the carrier that issued the ticket or the tour operator who offers the flight as part of a package) - Actual carrier: the carrier performing actually the{MC14} flight. - > 2-year limitation period. - CAUTION: Exclusivity of the application of the MC99 (if liability requirements not fulfilled, then no recovery)
+- ➤ Applies to both the contractual carrier and the actual carrier. - ➤ Contractual carrier: the person mentioned in the contract (e.g. the carrier that issued the ticket or the tour operator who offers the flight as part of a package) - ➤ Actual carrier: the carrier performs actually the flight. - ➤ 2-year limitation period. - ➤ CAUTION: Exclusivity of the application of the MC99 (if the liability requirements are not fulfilled, then no recovery possible)